dkristek/UN_Country_Population_Growth/README.md

 - Populations: UN population data
 ![alt text](https://github.com/dkristek/UN_Country_Population_Growth/blob/Presentation-Segment1/images/select%20populations.png)

-## Provisional Machine Learning Model
+## Provisional Machine Learning Model, Preliminary Feature Engineering, Benefits, and Drawbacks
 Our team created a provision ML model to analyze the time-series data.
 An ARIMA (auto-regressive integrated moving average) was used to analyze the data and forecast population values.
+The main advantage of ARIMA forecasting is that it requires data on the time series in question only.
+The main drawback of the Arima model is that it is computationally taxing.
+Longer projections can take time and mass computer power; however, this is not an issue with our current design as we only seek to predict 5 years into the future.

 The model can be seen below
 ![Model code](https://github.com/dkristek/UN_Country_Population_Growth/blob/Presentation-Segment1/images/arima_code.png)